 If your personal injury lawsuit involves non-economic damages such as pain and suffering, these will not generally be considered marital property.
 For the purposes of a personal injury lawsuit, only the person who experiences the pain and suffering (i.e. the injured spouse) will receive these damages.
 They will not be split equitably in the same way the economic damages must be split.

 However, there is a caveat to that.
 If the non-economic damages become commingled with other marital assets, they will become marital property that is subject to equitable distribution between the two spouses.
 For example, if you used any of the pain and suffering damages to make a car or mortgage payment, the amount you spent will be considered marital property.

 Personal injury cases often involve testimony from an injured victim’s spouse.
 A spouse can often be beneficial when testifying to hell and injury changes a person’s lifestyle in his caused pain and suffering.
 If you are going through a divorce, you need to consider whether or not your spouse’s testimony will help or hurt your personal injury case.

 Divorce is a complicated and emotional experience for everybody involved.
 No two divorce cases are the same, and they require help from a skilled attorney who can help you navigate the entire process.
-At The Law Office of Gustavo E. Frances, you can count on personalized attention from the moment you begin your initial consultation until your case is settled.
-Our Fort Lauderdale divorce attorneys are ready to get to work on your case and ensure that you are treated fairly.
+At The Law Office Of Gustavo E. Frances, P.A., you can count on personalized attention from the moment you begin your initial consultation until your case is settled.
+Our divorce lawyers in Fort Lauderdale are ready to get to work on your case and ensure that you are treated fairly.
 You can contact us by clicking here or calling 954-533-2756 for a free consultation.